 Label Description Delete Check to delete the entry.
 It will be deleted during the next save.

-A string identifying the view name that this entry should belong to A string identifying the view name that this entry should belong to.
-View Name The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+A string identifying the view name that this entry should View Name The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
 Indicates the view type that this entry should belong to.
 Possible view types include: Included: an optional flag to indicate that this view subtree should be included.
-View Type Excluded: An optional flag to indicate that this view subtree should be excluded.
-Generally, if an entry's view type is Excluded , it should exist another entry whose view type is Included , and its OID subtree oversteps the Excluded entry.
-The OID defining the root of the subtree to add to the named view.
-OID Subtree The allowed OID length is 1 to 128.
-The allowed string content is digital number or asterisk ().
+View Type Excluded: An optional flag to indicate that this view subtr be excluded.
+Generally, if an entry's view type is Excluded , another entry whose view type is Included should exist, and its OID subtree should overstep the Excluded entry.
+Object identifiers of branches within the MIB tree.
+Note that the first OID Subtree character must be a period (.).
+Wild cards can be used to mask a specific portion of the OID string using an asterisk.